FollowNaim/TokenPickle/README.md

 ```
 git clone https://github.com/TheNaimBro/TokenPickle
 ```
-### 4. make sure Credentials.json file present in your storage/download folder. if not then just move credentials.json file into the download folder.
+### 4. make sure Credentials.json file present in your storage folder not in Sd card. if not then just move credentials.json file into the sdcard.
+Not in any folder.
 ### 5. you have to give storage permission to termux. for that use this command.
 ```
 termux-setup-storage